Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 #### 8.2.2.
 The financial economy

 The financial system is mainly concerned either with moving funds around so that those who wish to buy can do so, or helping people to exchange ownership of the productive resources.
+Financial system is depegged from real consumer necessities.

 #### 8.2.3.
 Comparing real vs financial economy